notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 [^3]: There's also a protectionist sense that anyone criticising the methodology must by definition be hostile and stopped.

-[^4]: I'm sure that there's lots written about the peculiarities of peoples' facebook settings vs their feelings about nudist beaches.
+[^4]: I'm sure that there's lots written about the peculiarities of peoples' Facebook settings vs their feelings about nudist beaches.

 [^5]: By _committed_ I mean that there is a chance to change things before you are fully committed to a path.
 An example that comes to mind is the difference between a trebuchet and a cruise missile.